wasi-shah/Docker-AKS/00.4 Azure/Readme.md

 > [!Tip]
 > Global Vnet peering is when you peer two Vnet in different regions.

-### Virtual Network Gateway
-Azure VPN Gateway is a service that uses a specific type of virtual network gateway to send encrypted traffic between an Azure virtual network and on-premises locations over the public Internet.
-You can also use VPN Gateway to send encrypted traffic between Azure virtual networks over the Microsoft network.
-Multiple connections can be created to the same VPN gateway.
-When you create multiple connections, all VPN tunnels share the available gateway bandwidth.
-You can also use virtual network gateway to communicate VNets in different regions.
-This is called VNet to VNet connection.

 ### Communication with on-premises resources.
 You can connect your on-premises computers and networks to a virtual network by using any of the following options: